gerasfer/DATABASEMYSQL/README.md

 # University Management System (SQL)
+This is my Final Capstone Project for the SQL Database Development course.
+It serves as a practical demonstration of my skills in database design, data manipulation, and advanced analytical querying.

 A relational database project designed to manage university data, including students, courses, and academic performance tracking.